hanicinecm/pygmol/docs/doc_chemistry.rst

-The best way into understanding the interface expected by the global model is to read the `source code <https://github.com/hanicinecm/pygmol/blob/master/src/pygmol/abc.py>`_ of the abstraction itself, or to see the example_chemistry_, compiled based on Turner [1]_.
+The best way into understanding the interface expected by the global model is to read the `source code <https://github.com/hanicinecm/pygmol/blob/master/src/pygmol/abc.py>`_ of the abstraction itself, or to see the annotated example_chemistry_, compiled based on Turner [1]_.

 One note is in order: Any fast glance at the example_chemistry_ example makes it very clear that